emirkaanozdemr/emirkaanozdemr/README.md

 ## About Me

-I am a student at Istanbul Erkek Lisesi with a strong passion for quantum physics, computing, and astronomy.
+I am a student at Istanbul Erkek High School with a strong passion for quantum physics, computing, and astronomy.
 Alongside my academic pursuits, I hold a professional certification in data science which has equipped me with advanced skills in various areas of data science and machine learning.

 ### Interests